 Invisible Cities is a collection of imaginative renderings of various cities, which also operate as meditations on things like reality, truth, language, perspective, communication, and the myriad ways we experience the world.
 All this is framed within a simple dialogue between two characters: Kublai Khan and Marco Polo.

 In Invisible Cities, Calvino relies upon the fabulousness of Polo’s tales, and the literary heritage they engendered, to question the reality not just of the cities he is describing, but also the reality of the framing dialogue.
 The cities themselves are incredible; from a city made up of spiders’ webs suspended over an abyss, to cities that model themselves on the patterns of the stars above.
-We are from the start, sure that these are cities of the imagination, dream cities, impossible cities, invisible cities; they are not real, and they are not presented as real within the book.
+From the start, we are sure that these are cities of the imagination, dream cities, impossible cities, invisible cities; they are not real, and they are not presented as real within the book.
 But what of Khan and Polo?
-This book may be a fiction, but at the beginning at least, we are being asked to suspend our disbelief for the duration of the dialogues; the stories, or the fictions, are in the cities, not in the developing scenario between the characters.
-But it is not long before this situation breaks down, and we begin to question Khan and Polo as they in fact begin to question themselves.
+At the beginning at least, we are asked to suspend our disbelief for the duration of the dialogues; the stories, or the fictions, are in the cities, not in the developing scenario between the characters.
+But it is not long before this situation breaks down, and we begin to question Khan and Polo, as they, in fact, begin to question themselves.
 Are they really there, talking together in the luxury of the palace: the emperor and the traveller from a distant land?
 Or are they just two homeless beggars, telling made up stories as they pick through the city’s rubbish?
-The potential absurdity of this situation clearly invokes writers like Samuel Beckett, whose play Waiting for Godot is a dialogue between two homeless vagabonds who play various games with language to pass the time as they wait, seemingly endlessly, pointlessly, and repetitively for a character named Godot, who never arrives.
-This is one of a number of examples of intertextuality within this book, foremost among those being of course The Travels of Marco Polo, which has some interesting correlations with Calvino’s text, particularly in relation to the style of narration.
+The potential absurdity of this situation clearly invokes writers like Samuel Beckett, whose play Waiting for Godot is centred around two homeless vagabonds who play language games to pass the time as they wait, seemingly endlessly, pointlessly, and repetitively for a character named Godot.
+This is one of a number of examples of intertextuality within this book, foremost among those being The Travels of Marco Polo, which has some interesting correlations with Calvino’s text, particularly in relation to the style of the narration.

 Just as the Polo/Khan dialogue becomes destabilised, the fantastic cities in turn become more real, and more uncomfortably contemporary.
 The cities become places of environmental concern, places where the inhabitants are disconnected, alienated, driven to distraction by rampant consumerism.
 There is a city where everything is replaced with a brand new version every day, and where the waste of previous days mounts up outside the city borders, reaching farther and farther out towards the waste of other cities, their collective detritus threatening to overpower them all.
 In ‘Cities and Names 4’, we have an example of a truly postmodern society in the city of Clarice.
 Now a city of abundance, is has been rebuilt and remade over its long history until: